-Under the Code of Student Conduct, the Dean of Students or a designee may impose restrictions and/or separate a student from the community pending the scheduling of a campus hearing on alleged violation(s) of the Code of Student Conduct when a student represents a threat of serious harm to others or is facing allegations of serious criminal activity, to preserve the integrity of an investigation, to preserve University property and/or to prevent disruption of, or interference with, the normal operations of the University.
-Interim actions can include separation from the institution or restrictions on participation in the community for no more than 10 business days pending the scheduling of a campus hearing on alleged violation(s) of the Code of Student Conduct.
-(A student who receives an interim suspension may request a meeting with the Dean of Students or a designee to demonstrate why an interim suspension is not merited.
+Under the Student Code of Conduct, the Senior Associate Dean of Students/Title IX Coordinator (or designee) may impose restrictions and/or separate a student from the community pending the scheduling of a campus hearing on the alleged violation(s) of the Student Code of Conduct when a student represents a threat of serious harm to others or is facing allegations of serious criminal activity, to preserve the integrity of an investigation, to preserve University property and/or to prevent disruption of, or interference with, the normal operations of the University.
+There will be a threat assessment committee that will recommend the interim action that is necessary to the Senior Associate Dean of Students/Title IX Coordinator (or designee).
+Interim actions can include separation from the institution or restrictions on participation in the community pending the scheduling of a campus hearing on alleged violation(s) of the Student Code of Conduct.
+(A student who receives an interim suspension may request a meeting with the Senior Associate Dean of Students/Title IX Coordinator [or designee] to demonstrate why an interim suspension is not merited.
 Regardless of the outcome of this meeting, the University may still proceed with the scheduling of a campus hearing.)

-During an interim suspension, a student may be denied access to University housing and/or the University campus/facilities/events.
-As determined appropriate by the Dean of Students or a designee, this restriction may include classes and/or all other University activities or privileges for which the student might otherwise be eligible.
-At the discretion of the Dean of Students or a designee and with the approval of, and in collaboration with, the appropriate dean(s), alternative coursework options may be pursued to ensure as minimal an impact as possible on the responding student.
+During an interim suspension, a student may be denied access to University housing and/or the University campus/ facilities/events.
+As determined appropriate by members of the threat assessment committee led by the Senior Associate Dean of Students/Title IX Coordinator (or designee), this restriction may include classes and/ or all other University activities or privileges for which the student might otherwise be eligible.
+At the discretion of the Senior Associate Dean of Students/Title IX Coordinator (or designee) and with the approval of, and in collaboration with, the appropriate dean(s), alternative coursework options may be pursued to ensure as minimal an impact as possible on the respondent.